 “It was a community then.
 The other cities were the same too.
 One of the reasons why we attracted a lot of fans in those days is we were all Vernon kids.
 We all played minor hockey together.
 There was that sense of community there.”

 Another good way to gauge how different the game of hockey and life in general was back then is a quote from the late Vern Dye, who was one of the founders of the BCHL, an owner of Vernon’s franchise for decades and the current namesake of the league’s Most Valuable Player trophy.

-It wasn’t until 1967, when the Penticton Broncos won the title in their third year of operation, that a different champion was born.
-“In our first year (1967/1968), our budget was $15,000.00,” former Vernon owner Vern Dye recalls.
-“We traveled by car to road games, and we did pay the players a bit.
-They got $20.00 to $40.00 a month, and room and board.
-Back then, skates cost $50.00 and sticks were $1.10.”
+“In our first year, our budget was $15,000.00,” he said.
+“We traveled by car to road games and we did pay the players a bit.
+They got $20 to $40 a month and room and board.
+Back then, skates cost $50 and sticks were $1.10.”

 Just like the NHL, the league decided to add teams in 1967.
 They introduced the New Westminster Royals and the Victoria Cougars both in the same year.
 Since the league expanded beyond just the Okanagan, a new name was needed.
 Thus, the BC Junior Hockey League or BCJHL was born and the league would be known as such for the next 28 years.
 Before the end of the decade, one more team was added when the short-lived Vancouver Centennials joined the fold in 1969, only to cease operations three years later.

 The BCJHL also crowned new champions late in the decade as the Penticton Broncos won back-to-back titles in ’67 and ’68 and the Victoria Cougars became the first expansion team to win the league in 1969.